London Pass gives you cheap entry, free entry, free guided tours or a free guidebook at 60+ attractions

 Everyone knows him as Eros, but the statue holding a bow and arrow on top of the Piccadilly Circus fountain is actually the Angel the Christian Charity.

-This tall column in the centre of Trafalgar Square celebrates the life of our greatest naval hero, Admiral Nelson, and his victory at the Battle of Trafalgar.
+The column in the centre of Trafalgar Square celebrates the life of our greatest naval hero, Admiral Nelson, and his victory at the Battle of Trafalgar.

 London’s most impressive arch stands at the top of Constitution Hill, and celebrates the Duke of Wellington’s victory at the Battle of Waterloo.